balenaltd/handbook/Flowdock.md

 ## Re-threading

 It can take a little while to get used to how threads work.
 Don't worry if you accidentally make a new post instead of a reply.
 To move a post to a thread you can click the re-thread button to the top right of your post or use the colored icons to drag your post on to a thread.
+This gif by Rich just sums up rethreading!

+flowdock-rethread.gif

 Read more here: http://archive.is/xVcjA